fdenbl789/Time-Series-with-Electricity-Prices/README.md

 To predict electricity prices for a local government, utility, grid operator or energy company using time series models.
 A Persistence Algorithm, SARIMAX and FB Prophet models will be run and compared to see which has the best predictions with the lowest RMSE.

 ## THE DATASET:
 Hourly electricity prices from March 27, 2017 to June 23, 2020, sourced with an API from the California Independent Operator System (CAISO).
 The hourly prices came from a particular node in downtown San Francisco called 'BAYSHOR2_1_N001.'
-February 26, 2020 to June 23, 2020 was used as the test/validation set for the Persistence Algorithm, SARIMA and FB Prophet models.
-A time series cross validation from Scikit-learn was used as the test/validation set for the SARIMAX model.

 <img src="images/entire%20Screen%20Shot%202020-07-08%20at%203.28.31%20PM.png" width="650">